 Mediation: In mediation, the parties are the ultimate decision makers and the mediator is prohibited from making decisions for the parties.
 [Rule for Certified and Court Appointed Mediators 10.310]

-Parenting Coordination: While the parenting coordinator sometimes facilitates negotiation like a mediator, a parenting coordinator can serve in other capacities as well including, with party and court consent, serving as an arbitrator and making certain non-substantive decisions for the parties as well as making recommendations to the court concerning modifications to the parenting plan or time‐sharing.
+Parenting Coordination: While the parenting coordinator sometimes facilitates negotiation, a parenting coordinator can serve in other capacities as well such as making recommendations to the court concerning modifications to the parenting plan or time‐sharing or, with party and court consent, making certain non-substantive decisions for the parties.
 [Florida Family Law Rules of Procedure 12.742(i)(1)]

 3. Role of Lawyers